nodejs/node/COLLABORATOR_GUIDE.md

 Node.js uses three Deprecation levels:

-* *Documentation-Only Deprecation* refers to elements of the Public API that are being staged for deprecation in a future Node.js major release.
-An explicit notice indicating the deprecated status is added to the API documentation but no functional changes are implemented in the code.
-There will be no runtime deprecation warnings emitted for such deprecations by default.
+* *Documentation-Only Deprecation* refers to elements of the Public API that should be avoided by developers and that might be staged for deprecation in a future Node.js major release.
+An explicit notice indicating the deprecation status is added to the API documentation but no functional changes are implemented in the code.
+There will be no runtime deprecation warnings emitted for such deprecations at runtime by default.
 Documentation-only deprecations may trigger a runtime warning when Node.js is started with the [`--pending-deprecation`][] flag or the `NODE_PENDING_DEPRECATION=1` environment variable is set.

 * *Runtime Deprecation* refers to the use of process warnings emitted at runtime the first time that a deprecated API is used.
 A command-line